Bill Blackbeard: San Francisco Academy of Comic Art

 Finding that libraries were discarding bound newspapers after microfilming, Blackbeard established the San Francisco Academy of Comic Art in 1968 as a non-profit organization and began collecting newspapers from California libraries, expanding his scope to institutions nationwide.
 Blackbeard and his wife Barbara, married in 1966, were forced out of several San Francisco addresses by the growth of Bill's collections.
 The Academy found its longest lasting home in a Spanish stucco home at 2850 Ulloa Street in San Francisco's quiet residential Sunset district.
 The scope of this collection was detailed by Jeet Heer:

 During three decades of acquisition, Blackbeard accumulated 75 tons of material, which filled both the upstairs rooms and the ground-floor garage.
 In 1997, he learned that the owner of the home was not going to renew his lease, necessitating a new location for the SFACA collection.

 Blackbeard then entered into negotiations with Lucy Shelton Caswell, curator of Ohio State University's Billy Ireland Cartoon Library & Museum (then known as the Cartoon Research Library).
 In January 1998, six semi-trailer trucks moved the collection from California to Ohio.
 The Billy Ireland Cartoon Library & Museum offered this description of Blackbeard's collection:

 Double Fold

 It was Blackbeard who told Nicholson Baker about "fraudulent" studies used by libraries to justify their massive destruction of books and newspapers, information documented by Baker in his book Double Fold: Libraries and the Assault on Paper (2001), a National Book Critics Circle Award Winner.
 Baker, who devoted the preface of that book to his discussions with Blackbeard, later commented:

 According to Billy Ireland Cartoon Library & Museum curator Jenny E. Robb, Blackbeard left bound volumes intact in later years.

 Later life and death

 After he sold the collection to Ohio State in 1997, Blackbeard moved from San Francisco to Santa Cruz, California, where his wife liked to surf.
 He continued to contribute to books and indulge his interests, in addition to comic strips, in pulp magazines, old films and penny dreadfuls.

-At age 84, Blackbeard died on March 10, 2011, in Watsonville, California.
+Blackbeard died on March 10, 2011, in Watsonville, California, at age eighty-four.